Ellychnia corrusca: Protective behavior

-Ellychnia corrusca is active during the winter.
-It possesses lucibufagins (LGB), which are defense chemicals against predators.
-Summer-active fireflies of the Photuris genus hunt LGB prey.
-In order to defend themselves from predators, E. corrusca alters its reproduction timeline to help it escape predators.
-E. corrusca overwinters and reproduces in the spring which therefore reduces its overlap with Photuris who are active during the summer.Photuris consistently prefers to feed on E. corrusca despite E. corrusca possessing LGB defense chemicals.
-In an experiment done with E. corrusca and a Mealworm beetle control, the Photuris are drawn to the LGBs emitted by E. corrusca.
-In fact, mealworm beetles that did not have LGBs failed to generate a response from Photuris.
-When mealworm beetles were treated with LGBs, however, Photuris did consume them.
-In order to adapt to predation, E. corrusca had a phenological shift to winter and spring reproduction and a shift to the daytime.
+Ellychnia corrusca possesses lucibufagins (LBGs), which are defense chemicals against predators.
+However, summer-active fireflies of the Photuris genus hunt prey containing lucibufagins.
+Scientists propose that in order to defend themselves, E. corrusca alters its reproduction timeline to help it escape Photuris fireflies.
+E. corrusca overwinters and reproduces in the spring, which therefore reduces its overlap with Photuris that are active during the summer.
+In an experiment done with E. corrusca and a mealworm beetle control, the Photuris are drawn to the LBGs emitted by E. corrusca.
+In fact, mealworm beetles that did not have LBGs failed to generate a response from Photuris.
+When mealworm beetles were treated with LBGs, however, Photuris did consume them.
+In order to avoid predation, E. corrusca had a phenological shift to winter and spring reproduction and a shift to the daytime.

-Fireflies use their luminescence to attract mates, but can be an attractant to predators.
-In a study investigating jumping spiders' predation behaviors, the spiders were presented with fireflies (unpalatable prey).
-E. corrusca adults were equipped with LED lights.
-In the beginning trials, the jumping spiders equally attacked the fireflies with flashing and unlit LEDs.
-However, after 7 trials, the spiders attacked the flashing LED fireflies less than the unlit fireflies.
-Bioluminescence and flashing could attract and deter predators.
-The spiders were initially drawn to the flash, but after attacking the E. corrusca, the spiders learn E. corrusca is unpalatable.
-The spiders in the experiment dropped the E. corrusca adults after catching them.Furthermore, E. corrusca adults use secretion of defensive chemicals as protection.